lamby/20230626/Why giving talks at Postgres conferences matters.md

 I don't think I, I say thank you or I tell people, Hey, you did this thing and it helped me.
 And so, I don't know.
 I think we should all give each other feedback more, both positive and the constructive negative feedback too.
 That's my philosophy for the day.
 Yeah,

 **Boriss:** I, I agree.
-And given that Phil philosophy, I will publicly acknowledge then Alvaro, because of because of him, I'm, I'm into open source and free software.
+And given that Phil philosophy, I will publicly acknowledge then Álvaro, because of because of him, I'm, I'm into open source and free software.

 I'm working with him in the beginning of my career in it was very, very important.
-So thank you, Alvaro, for all your knowledge.
+So thank you, Álvaro, for all your knowledge.
 Transfer to me had my pleasure and always good time.
 Yeah.
 It's been, it's been a, a very nice long ride.
 Yeah,

 **Claire:** I remember being at Fadim, and I don't think it was 2020 right before Covid hit the year I gave up my first talk at Fadim, I think it was the year before 2019.